Transport in the Czech Republic: Air

 In 2006, the Czech Republic had a total 121 airports.
 46 of these airports had paved runways while 75 had unpaved runways.
 The largest and busiest airport in the Czech Republic is Václav Havel Airport Prague, opened in 1937.
-Other international airports include Brno-Tuřany Airport, Karlovy Vary Airport, Ostrava Leoš Janáček Airport, Pardubice Airport, Kunovice Airport and Public domestic and private international airport is for example Hradec Králové Airport.
+Other international airports include Brno-Tuřany Airport, Karlovy Vary Airport, Ostrava Leoš Janáček Airport, Pardubice Airport and České Budějovice Airport.
+Czech Airlines existed as the national flag carrier until their last flight in 2025; since then, Smartwings is the largest Czech airline.